MSoup/TOP/README.md

 # TOP
 The Odin Project

-This readme will serve as a mini log about things I've learned.

 Nov 22 - Nov 28 - Project: Google Homepage
 - HTML, CSS review
 - Replicate Google using only HTML/CSS